federico-paganini/holbertonschool-shell/init_files_variables_and_expansions/README.md

 10-love_exponent_breath > Displays the result of BREATH to the power LOVE.

 11-binary_to_decimal > Converts a number from base 2 to base 10.

+12-combinations > Prints all possible combinations of two letters, except 'oo'.